felixlaplante/dl-project/README.md

 # Quick overview

 This repository contains the code that was used for our project.
 The results in our report can be reproduced using this code.
-Our goal was to predict french electrical load over the course of a year (2022) using Deep Learning.
+Our goal was to predict French electrical load over the course of a year (2022) using Deep Learning.

 # Organization